 Flyway Enterprise packages its outputs (NuGet or .zip) to communicate database artifacts between processes.
 These packages cannot be changed, but can be inspected, making as much as possible of the process visible to others, including any generated scripts, warnings, test results and a summary of the changes.
 The NuGet package contains a ‘model’ of the current release version, for which all changes were tested, and will automatically compare it to the target database to check for drift, before running the deployment.
 By packaging and controlling releases in this way, you can always be sure of exactly what was released and guarantee against unapproved changes entering the deployment pipeline.

 Flyway Enterprise change automation also integrates directly with existing release tools such as Azure DevOps, Jenkins, Bamboo, Octopus Deploy to ensure that the tested release is fast and repeatable.
 By releasing frequently from controlled assets, in version control, with built in testing, verification, approval and sign off, you will also spot potential issues with a proposed change, as early as possible, before they reach production and become very expensive to fix.

 Databases are used for purposes, and on platforms that, twenty years ago were difficult to imagine.
-This makes more demands on provisioning and development to ensure that databases and applications can grow and develop in step and make the actual delivery process resilient, secure, repeatable, quick and visible.
+This makes more demands on development to ensure that databases and applications can grow and develop in step and make the actual delivery process resilient, secure, repeatable, quick and visible.
 Hopefully, in this article, I’ve suggested some of the many ways that the tools in Flyway Enterprise can be used to achieve this in an integrated way that is easy to automate.